changyeli/changyeli.github.io/_pages/about.md

   - /about.html
 ---

-I'm Changye Li, a Ph.D. candidate of the [Institute for Health Informatics](https://healthinformatics.umn.edu/), [University of Minnesota](https://twin-cities.umn.edu/).
-My research interests include developing NLP applications with behavioral and biomedical data.
-I'm particularly interested in the  **explainability** of NLP applications with biomedical/clinical and behavior data.
-I am very lucky to be advised by Professor [Serguei Pakhomov](https://www.pharmacy.umn.edu/bio/institute-of-personalized-medi/serguei-pakhomov).
+I'm Changye Li, a Ph.D. candidate at the Institute for Health Informatics, University of Minnesota.
+My research interests include better adapting and developing **natural language processing (NLP)** and **automatic speech recognition (ASR)** models with biomedical/clinical and behavioral data.
+I am very fortunate to be advised by Professor Serguei Pakhomov[Serguei Pakhomov](https://www.pharmacy.umn.edu/bio/institute-of-personalized-medi/serguei-pakhomov).

 I'm on job market this year!
 I'm looking for post-doc and tenure track positions!

 ## What's New

+- May 2024: Happy to share that I have successfully defended my PhD thesis!

 - Jan.
 2024: Our paper, *Useful blunders: Can automated speech recognition errors improve downstream dementia classification?*, is accepted by Journal of Biomedical Informatics! [paper](https://doi.org/10.1016/j.jbi.2024.104598) [preprint]( https://doi.org/10.48550/arXiv.2401.05551) [code](https://github.com/LinguisticAnomalies/paradox-asr)